Third Doctor: Appearance

 When asked to attend a Radio Times photo-call in 1969, Jon Pertwee arrived in what he thought was "a suitably eccentric outfit" from his family wardrobe, and the flamboyant image stuck with producer Barry Letts.
 Through the first season, he wore a flowing, crimson or red lined cape (which he alternated) over a very dark blue velvet smoking jacket (which often looked black in certain lighting) and a ruffled shirt with a variety of neckties such as jabots, bow ties or cravats.
 Beginning in the 1971 season, when the look was refashioned by Ken Trew, Pertwee alternated between the dark blue, red or green jacket and a cloak with purple lining, although sometimes the red lining cloak would be used.
 In the final two seasons, the colour scheme changed from story to story, though the basic look was maintained.

-In his first episode, when the Doctor evades capture by taking a shower, a tattoo of a serpent can be seen on his arm.
-Whereas Pertwee obtained it during his service in the Royal Navy, an in-universe reason for it was eventually provided in the New Adventures novel Christmas on a Rational Planet as being a Time Lord symbol signifying exile, removed once the Doctor's exile was formally ended following the events of The Three Doctors.
+In his first episode, when the Doctor evades capture by taking a shower, an image of a serpent can be seen on his arm.
+This was a tattoo that Pertwee had obtained during his service in the Royal Navy; an in-universe reason for it was eventually provided in the New Adventures novel Christmas on a Rational Planet as being a Time Lord mark indicating an individual currently in exile.
+It indicates that the mark was removed once the Doctor's exile was formally ended following the events of The Three Doctors.